 The failure to meet the terms of a contract.

 Department of Transportation (DOT):

 The federal agency which, through the Surface Transportation Board (STB) and Federal Motor Carrier Safety Administration (FMCSA), governs the interstate transportation industry, including movers of household goods.

 Money paid by the buyer to the seller that secures the contract and protects the seller from breach of contract.
 This often is called a security deposit with regards to movers and their customers.

 The agent designated in the destination area to be available to assist or provide information to you or the van operator regarding your shipment.

-Items are disassembled by owner rather than by Wee-Move.
+Items are disassembled by the owner rather than by Wee-Move.
 Wee-Move is not responsible for the reassembly of these items.

-When a customer changes the destination of their shipment after it is en route, transportation charges shall be calculated from the point of origin to the point at which the carrier is able to effect the diversion, plus the transportation charge from the diversion point to the new destination point.
+When a customer changes the destination of their shipment after it is en route, transportation charges shall be calculated from the point of origin to the point at which the carrier is able to affect the diversion, plus the transportation charge from the diversion point to the new destination point.